the batching problem

 $$M_{ij}=0\ \text{when req}(i)=\text{req}(j)\ \text{and}\ j\le i,\quad M_{ij}=-\infty\ \text{otherwise}$$

-Figure 2: tokens from requests A, B, and C are packed into one flat sequence. the block-diagonal causal mask lets each request attend only to its own prefix, so cross-request entries vanish after softmax.
+Figure 3: tokens from requests A, B, and C are packed into one flat sequence. the block-diagonal causal mask lets each request attend only to its own prefix.

 how this interacts with the KV cache